triangledirt/obj/README.md

 Call alib_observe() and alib_classify() as often and in any order you like.

+[If you want to re-use types, de-commission types..]

 aobj_ts are longs. [aobj.h](https://github.com/triangledirt/alib/blob/main/aobj.h) defines some ways to manipulate them.
 At base, you'll do this:

     aobj_clear(&obj);